 If the site has not been accessed through the web by a visitor for at least two hours, the platform suspends the associated services until it's accessed again and cron will not run.

 There are several workarounds.
 Most work by keeping the site awake, then using a different mechanism for executing cron tasks.

 To keep the site active, some users have used Pingdom to automate access to their site as often as once a minute.
-In conjunction, the use of the Drupal module Elysia Cron allows for granular control over cron scheduling and execution with both a user interface and API.
+In conjunction, the use of Drupal modules like Elysia Cron or Ultimate Cron allows for granular control over cron scheduling and execution with both a user interface and API.

-By having Pingdom visit the site once a minute like a visitor, the site stays active and Elysia Cron has an opportunity to act every minute (if it needs to).
+By having Pingdom visit the site once a minute like a visitor, the site stays active and the Cron module has an opportunity to act every minute (if it needs to).
 This combination is not officially supported by Pantheon, but has worked for some of our customers.

-If you have anything that is executing cron tasks on your own server, you can invoke Drush commands remotely using Terminus, including Drush cron, to trigger scheduled operations.
+If you have an external server executing cron tasks, you can invoke Drush commands remotely using Terminus, including Drush cron, to trigger scheduled operations.

 Another very effective solution is to leverage a service such as EasyCron.
 You can set custom schedules, notifications, and logging through their web interface or through their EasyCron Module.
 The unique URL to kick off cron externally can be found at